 Derek grew up on the Hopkins Family farm in Darlington, where he says he larned his hard work ethic from his great-grandmother Hazel Hopkins and grandfather Harry G. Hopkins.
 The family farm is now in farm preservation.
 Hopkins resides in Pylesville with his wife Katrina, who has worked for the State of Maryland’s Court System for over 18 years.
 They have two children – Tim, 17, and Emma, 15.
 The family spends a lot of time now working on their small farm, where they have beef cattle, and chickens.
 Derek is the founder of the Char Hope Foundation which helps individuals that are fighting addiction.

-By authority: Friends of Derek Hopkins, Franklin J. Hajek, CPA, Treasurer.
+By Authority: Friends of Derek Hopkins, Taylor James Gomez, Treasurer.